luccahuguet/yazelix/README.md

 1. Make sure [yazi](https://github.com/sxyazi/yazi), [zellij](https://github.com/zellij-org/zellij), [helix](https://helix-editor.com), and [nushell](https://www.nushell.sh/book/installation.html) are installed and in your path
 2. Just clone this repo in your `~/.config` dir
-3. Take a look at the `configure wezterm` step on [https://github.com/luccahuguet/rustifier](https://github.com/luccahuguet/rustifier#installation) to see how to configure yazelix on wezterm
+3. Configure WezTerm:
+   a.
+Create or open your `~/.wezterm.lua` file
+   b.
+Add the following content:

+      ```lua
+      -- Pull in the wezterm API
+      local wezterm = require 'wezterm'
+      -- This will hold the configuration.
+      local config = wezterm.config_builder()
+      -- This is where you actually apply your config choices
+      -- For example, changing the color scheme:
+      config.color_scheme = 'Abernathy'
+      -- Spawn a nushell shell in login mode
+      config.default_prog = { 'nu', '-c', "zellij -l welcome --config-dir ~/.config/yazelix/zellij options --layout-dir ~/.config/yazelix/zellij/layouts" }
+      -- Others
+      config.hide_tab_bar_if_only_one_tab = true
+      config.window_decorations = "NONE"
+      -- and finally, return the configuration to wezterm
+      return config
+      ```

+Notes:
+  - For extra configuration, visit: https://wezfurlong.org/wezterm/config/files.html
   - If you use another shell, you have to configure it to run something like `nu -c "zellij -l welcome --config-dir ~/.config/yazelix/zellij options --layout-dir ~/.config/yazelix/zellij/layouts"` on startup
     - or `zellij -l welcome --config-dir ~/.config/yazelix/zellij options --layout-dir ~/.config/yazelix/zellij/layout` (but you still need `nu` anyways)
     - Another option, if you wish, run this command manually every time you open yazelix
     - The recommended shell is Wezterm though.
 More on that in the Notes section below